Language

 Sync with per-app settings

-Depending on whether the obtained app language is supported by the SDK, you can expect the following two scenarios:
+Depending on whether the obtained app language is supported by the SDK, the following scenarios are supported:

 - If the app language is supported, the SDK display language matches the app language.